-CHECKLIST FOR SUBMISSION OF DRAFT ESTIMATES OF DEVELOPMENT PROGRAMME 2024
+CHECKLIST FOR SUBMISSION OF DRAFT ESTIMATES OF DEVELOPMENT PROGRAMME 2025

 Ref.
-Page ltem ✓ 25, 27 & 33 One (1) hard copy and one (1) soft copy of Draft Estimates 2024 for PPRD and One (1) hard copy for Budget Division , 6 Covering memorandum from Permanent Secretary - 26 Strategic Objectives and Action Plan of the Ministry 27& 28 Priority Listing of PSIP Projects 32 Report of Constraints to Implementation (e.g. Staffing, Accommodation, Procurement) and planned Corrective Measures 33 Feasibility Studies for New Projects estimated to cost over \$25.0 Mn.
-31-33 Supporting Documents Reports of Consultancies Gantt Charts Logical Framework (Log Frame) Work Breakdown Structure Project Screening Brief (PSB) 56-63 Appendices XVII to XXII
+Page Item ✓ 26, 28 & 35 One (1) hard copy and one (1) soft copy of Draft Estimates 2024 for PPRD and One (1) hard copy for Budget Division 6 Covering memorandum from Permanent Secretaries/Heads of Departments/The Chief Administrator 27 Strategic Objectives and Action Plan of the Ministry 28 & 29 Priority Listing of PSIP Projects 33 Report of Constraints to Implementation (e.g. Staffing, Accommodation, Procurement) and planned Corrective Measures 34 Feasibility Studies for New Projects estimated to cost over \$25.0 Mn.
+32 - 34 32 Supporting Documents Reports of Consultancies Gantt Charts Logical Framework (Log Frame) Work Breakdown Structure Project Screening Brief (PSB) 57-64 Appendices XVII to XXII